kelsonpw/triviatime/readme.md

 # File structure!

-- Everything for the frontend is in the `/triviatime/client` folder
+- Everything for the frontend is in the root `/triviatime` folder
-- Everything for the backend is in the `/triviatime/client/server` folder
+- Everything for the backend is in the `/triviatime/server` folder

 Also: